EllipticalElements/ui-navigation/README.md

 UI-NAVIGATION
 ===========================

-# NOTE
-ui-navigation is now a polymer-only set of web components

-ui-navigation is a set of responsive, mobile-friendly navigation components: ui-navbar, ui-topbar and ui-drawer-panel.
-It includes versions for both elliptical and polymer web components.
+ui-navigation is a set of polymer, mobile-friendly navigation web components: ui-navbar, ui-topbar and ui-drawer-panel.

 # Installation